wiltonsr/ldapAuth/readme.md

 ##### `startTLS`
 _Optional, Default: `false`_

-If set to true, instructs `ldapAuth` to issue a `StartTLS` request when initializing the connection with the LDAP server.
+If set to true, instruct `ldapAuth` to issue a `StartTLS` request when initializing the connection with the LDAP server.
 This is not used if the `useTLS` option is set to `false`.

 ##### `certificateAuthority`
 _Optional, Default: `""`_

-The `certificateAuthority` option should contain one or more PEM-encoded certificates to use to establish a connection with the LDAP server if the connection uses TLS but that the certificate was signed by a custom Certificate Authority.
+The `certificateAuthority` option should contain one or more PEM-encoded certificates to use to establish a connection with the LDAP server if the connection uses TLS but the certificate was signed by a custom Certificate Authority.

 Example: